 Staff have received training on how to deliver Precision Teaching, how to make the curriculum more accessible for the dyslexic learner and strategies to improve learning for children with special educational needs.

 Staff are well prepared when a child with particular needs is coming to the school or moving into their class.
-Training in that area will be given by the SENCo or relevant professional and a good transition procedure will ensue to guarantee the child’s needs are met.
+Training in that area will be given by the SENCo or relevant professional and a good transition procedure will ensure to guarantee the child’s needs are met.